top of page

-speculative practices in living art [2023-2025]
+speculative practices in performing art [2023-2025]

-and in the social field [2026-2027]
+and the social sphere [2026-2027]

-A research project proposed by
+A Research Project proposed by

 with